Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-A participant in the Taiwanese LGBTQ movement.
-Recently, she has been working to improve relations and promote mutual understanding among Okinawa, Taiwan, and China, based on Buddhist principles.
+A participant in the Taiwanese LGBTQ+ movement.
+Recently, They have been working to improve relations and promote mutual understanding among Okinawa, Taiwan, and China, based on Buddhist principles.

 This is a fairly rough explanation of Taiwanese attitudes toward China.
 (This is based on my own experience, so I'm sure there are some inaccuracies.
 If you notice anything strange, please let me know.)